kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ### Server Hello

 KEM-Auth uses the `ServerHello` message as described for TLS 1.3.
-When used in a pre-distributed mode, however, one extension is mandatory: "cached_auth_key" for server authentication.
+When used in a pre-distributed mode, however, one extension is mandatory: "stored_auth_key" for server authentication.
 This extension is described later in the document.

 When the ServerHello message is received:

-- the client and server derive handshake traffic secrets `CHTS` and `SHTS` which are used to encrypt subsequent flows in the handshake
+- the client and server derive handshake traffic secrets `client_handshake_traffic_secret` and `server_handshake_traffic_secret` which are used to encrypt subsequent flows in the handshake
 - the “handshake secret” is derived: `dHS` which is kept as the current secret state of the key schedule.

+Refer to Section 8.1 for information on how to derive this secrets.

 ### Hello Retry Request